JKI-GDM/SOCastR/README.md

 **End of Documentation**

 This FAIR documentation comprehensively covers all aspects of the SOCastR workflow, including provenance, fitness-for-purpose assessment, and ISO 19157 compliant data quality metadata.
-It is ready for publication on GitHub and Zenodo.